Alfa Romeo 155: Facelift

 In 1995, the 155 was given an extensive revamp, resulting in wider front and rear tracks with subtle enlargement to the wheel arches to accommodate the changes underneath.

-The revised car also received a quicker steering rack, with 2.2 turns lock to lock (initially only on the 2.0 litre model, but later followed by the 1.8 litre).
-The four cylinder cars retained the twin spark ignition system but received the Alfa Romeo designed 16 valve cylinder heads with belt driven camshafts based on engine blocks of Fiat design.
+The revised car also received a quicker steering rack, with 2.2 turns lock-to-lock (initially only on the 2.0 litre model, but later followed by the 1.8 litre).
+The four-cylinder cars retained the twin spark ignition system but received the Alfa Romeo designed 16-valve cylinder heads with belt driven camshafts, still based on engine blocks of Fiat design.
 They replaced the elderly 8 valve, chain driven camshaft motors of the earlier models.

 The 2.5 L V6 engine continued in wide body form (but without the steering changes) while the Q4 was discontinued.
 In Europe, the 1.7 L Twin Spark was replaced by a 1.6 L 16 valve Twin Spark.
 Some 8 valve engines continued in series 2 cars in some markets.
 The wide bodied cars also received revised interiors and equipment specifications to keep the cars competitive in the market.

 The wide body ("Series 2") 155s can be distinguished from their earlier counterparts by their flared front and smooth rear wheel arches (the latter replacing the lip round the wheel arch of the original).
 They also sported round or oblong indicator side-repeaters and had their model badges moved below the rear lights rather than having them above.